 Step 4: Distribute remaining cash to partners in accordance with their capital credit.

 But wait.
-Remember.
-Before you distribute the remaining cash, check to see if any partner’s capital account has a debit balance, which would mean there is a capital deficiency.
+Remember, before you distribute the remaining cash, to check to see if any partner’s capital account has a debit balance, which would mean there is a capital deficiency.
 In this example there is no capital deficiency.
 That makes it a little easier.

 At this stage, the only remaining accounts look like this: